 Business litigators must be experts at dispute resolution.
 Whether taking a case to the United States Supreme Court, representing a client in an international arbitration, or settling an individual customer's complaint, the business litigator must combine a keen business sense with a thorough understanding of the mechanisms of dispute resolution.
 Some business litigators appear in court almost daily, while others rarely appear in court, finding that their clients' needs can be met best through negotiation and compromise.
 Business litigators practice in all substantive areas of business law, from securities fraud to products liability to intellectual property.
 Some specialize; others have a general practice.
-If you are interested in pursuing a career in business litigation, please feel free to contact Interim Assistant Dean Steve Goebel (sgoebel@lclark.edu 503-768-6677) or Professors Ed Brunet (brunet@lclark.edu 503-768-6658), or Janet Steverson (jws@lclark.edu 503-768-6667) for further information.

-Advanced Contracts: Sales and Leases (3) [preferred] or Advanced Contracts: Commercial Transactions (3) Business Associations I (3) Evidence (4) Income Taxation I (4) Secured Transactions (3)
+Advanced Contracts: Sales and Leases (3) [preferred] or Advanced Contracts: Commercial Transactions (3)

+Evidence (4)

-Alternative Dispute Resolution (3) Antitrust Law (3) Bankruptcy and Debtor/Creditor (3) Business Associations II (3)
+Bankruptcy and Debtor/Creditor (3)

+C. Take at least two of these courses sometime:

-Employment Law I (3) Federal Courts (3) Federal Litigation Practice Seminar (2) Moot Court: Client Counseling (1) Moot Court: Mock Trial (2) Remedies (3) Securities Regulation (3)
+Employment Law I (3)

+Federal Courts (3)

+Federal Litigation Practice (2)

+Moot Court: Client Counseling (1)

+Moot Court: Mock Trial (2)